Cap-go/website/content/blog/building-a-native-mobile-app-with-nextjs-and-capacitor.md

   },
 ```

-When executing the command I got errors, because image optimization won’t work in this setting.

-Therefore open up the **next.config.js** and change it to:
+After executing the command, errors may occur because image optimization is not compatible with this setting.
+Consequently, open up the **next.config.js** file and modify it as follows:

 ```
 /** @type {import('next').NextConfig} */